-Each day during fishing, transferring and towing the number of SBT mortalities that occurred must be recorded in the AFMA SBT03B logbook.
-To ensure that fish are not double counted under the CDS scheme the number of mortalities tagged and retained for landing must also be filled out in SBT03B.
-If you are going to retain any mortalities they must be tagged under the Catch Documentation Scheme (CDS) and a Catch Monitoring Form (CMF) and Catch Tagging Form (CTF) completed.
+Each day during fishing, transferring and towing the number of SBT mortalities that occurred must be recorded in the AFMA TPB03A, SBT02 and/or SBT03B logbook, or in their electronic equivalent.
+To ensure that fish are not double counted under the CDS scheme the number of mortalities tagged and retained for landing must also be filled out in SBT03B or eSBT03.
+If you are going to retain any mortalities, they must be tagged under the CDS and a CMF and CTF completed.

-4.6 Threatened Endangered and Protected Species (TEPs)
+4.6 Endangered Threatened and Protected Species (ETPs)

-Operators must take all reasonable steps to avoid interactions with TEPs.
+Operators must take all reasonable steps to avoid interactions with ETPs.
 If an interaction occurs:

-• record details of the interaction in the relevant AFMA logbook;

-- if there is a fishery observer onboard immediately tell the observer about the interaction and give whatever assistance is necessary for the observer to collect any data, or make any observations requested by AFMA; - if the interaction results in an injury to the TEP, do everything that can practicably be done to give aid to it; and - if the interaction results in death to the TEP and it is necessary to discharge the carcass from the boat, do so in a way that does not attract birds or mammals to the boat.
+- record details of the interaction in the relevant AFMA logbook; - if there is a fishery observer onboard immediately tell the observer about the interaction and give whatever assistance is necessary for the observer to collect any data, or make any observations requested by AFMA; - if the interaction results in an injury to the ETP, do everything that can practicably be done to give aid to it; and - if the interaction results in death to the ETP and it is necessary to discharge the carcass from the boat, do so in a way that does not attract birds or mammals to the boat.